Contributors Summit 2019

 Similarly, should the Go community pay attention to “enterprise” environments it would unlock many additional organizations who can utilize Go.
 By ensuring active directory authentication works, users who would be forced to use a different ecosystem can keep Go on the table.
 By ensuring WSDL just works, a section of users can pick Go up as a tool.
 No one suggested blindly making changes to appease non-Go users.
 But rather we should be aware of untapped potential and unrecognized hindrances in the Go language and ecosystem.

-While several different possibilities to actively solicit this information from the outside was discussed, this is a problem we fundamentally need your help.
+While several different possibilities to actively solicit this information from the outside were discussed, this is a problem we fundamentally need your help.
 If you are in an organization that doesn’t use Go even though it was considered, let us know why Go wasn’t chosen.
 If you are in an organization where Go is only used for a subsection of programming tasks, but not others, why isn’t it used for more?
 Are there specific blockers to adoption?